jbriaux/c-bittrex/README.md

 - limit API call to 1/s per type of call : **done** (mostly usefull for the bot)
 - Protect MySQL connector and bittrex_info fields modified by bot threads with a lock: **done**
 - Valgrind on most calls (not the bot) **done**
-- added --getrsi and --getema in the CLI
+- added --getrsi and --getema in the CLI **done**
+- add a thread scanning input for bot mode in order to be able to stop it properly (so far in bot mode, you need to kill with Ctrl+C) **done**

 Installation
 -------------